 AI Transformation for Concert Merch, Led by Someone Who Lived the Chaos

-Fourteen years inside live commerce, artist merchandise, ecommerce, fulfillment, touring inventory, and reporting, turned into practical systems for the work merch teams fight through every day.
+Fourteen years of live commerce, artist merchandise, ecommerce, fulfillment, touring inventory, and reporting transformed into practical systems for your merch team.

-I learned this business from the inside: venue floors, vendor timelines, artist teams, Shopify launches, warehouse mismatches, settlement reports, inventory drift, and the spreadsheets everyone quietly depends on.
-Now I help merch companies turn that chaos into systems teams can actually trust.
+I learned this business from all angles: selling on the road, managing production timelines at the factory, liaising with artist teams, nurturing the online customer experience, and reconciling warehouse inventory and settlement reports.
+I spent my time in the roles everyone quietly depends on.
+Now I help merch companies and artists turn that chaos into systems teams can actually trust.

 I learned the business organically in the chaos, then started designing the systems it was missing.

 Most merch companies don't have a people problem.
-They have disconnected tools, duplicated data entry, fragile handoffs, and reports that arrive too late to change the decision.
+They have a tools and systems problem.
 I map the operating mess, design the workflows, and help turn them into internal tools teams can actually trust.

 The operating layer behind modern merch.

-Inventory integrity, settlement automation, PO workflows, reporting, forecasting, and barcode sync, mapped as operating systems instead of isolated tasks.
+Inventory integrity, settlement automation, PO workflows, reporting, and forecasting, mapped as operating systems instead of isolated tasks.

 Fourteen years inside the machinery of live commerce and artist merchandise.

 That context is what lets me see the full operating system, not just one department's task list.
-I know where the spreadsheet is hiding, where the duplicate entry starts, where systems drift apart, and where the team stops trusting the data.
+I know where the manual workaround lives, where the duplicate entry starts, where systems drift apart, and where the team stops trusting the data.

 My work turns those patterns into practical systems: sync monitors, launch workflows, reporting engines, PO automation, forecasting models, and dashboards that give operators a cleaner way to run the business.